-Authorities ID couple allegedly killed by sheriff’s deputy
+Authorities ID couple allegedly killed by California sheriff’s deputy

 Williams knew the couple, and investigators are still trying to determine the motive, Kelly said.

-He made it 160 miles (258 kilometers) south of the crime scene to the city of Coalinga where he called police in Dublin to say he wanted to surrender, Kelly said.
+He traveled 160 miles south of the crime scene to the city of Coalinga where he called police in Dublin to say he wanted to surrender, Kelly said.

 Williams had been with the sheriff’s office since September 2021 and was still on probation.
 He had been assigned to the Oakland courthouse, and there were no concerns about his job performance, Kelly said.